-In the placebo-controlled clinical studies, the most commonly observed adverse events ( ≥ 5%) associated with the use of NUVIGIL (armodafinil) occurring more frequently than in the placebo-treated patients were headache, nausea, dizziness, and insomnia.
-The adverse event profile was similar across the studies.
+In the placebo-controlled clinical trials, the most common adverse reactions ( ≥ 5%) associated with the use of NUVIGIL more frequently than in placebo-treated patients were headache, nausea, dizziness, and insomnia.
+The adverse reaction profile was similar across the studies.

-The following table (Table 3) presents the adverse experiences that occurred at a rate of 1% or more and were more frequent in patients treated with NUVIGIL (armodafinil) than in placebo group patients in the placebo-controlled clinical trials.
+Table 1 presents the adverse reactions that occurred at a rate of 1% or more and were more frequent in NUVIGIL-treated patients than in placebo-treated patients in the placebo-controlled clinical trials.

 |Disturbance In Attention||1||0|

-In the placebo-controlled clinical trials which compared doses of 150 mg/day and 250 mg/day of NUVIGIL (armodafinil) and placebo, the only adverse events that appeared to be dose-related were headache, rash, depression, dry mouth, insomnia, and nausea.
+In the placebo-controlled clinical trials which compared doses of 150 mg/day and 250 mg/day of NUVIGIL and placebo, the following adverse reactions were dose-related: headache, rash, depression, dry mouth, insomnia, and nausea.
 See Table 2 for additional information.

-Clinical Trialsa In OSA, Narcolepsy and SWD With NUVIGIL (armodafinil) (150 mg
+Placebo-Controlled Clinical Trials in OSA, Narcolepsy and SWD

 |Dry Mouth||7||2||4||< 1|